Gabriola Island: Geography

 Islands and islets near Gabriola include Snake Island and Entrance Island to the north, the Flat Top Islands, Breakwater Island, and Valdes Island to the east, and Mudge Island, Link Island, and DeCourcy Island to the south.
 The North Road-South Road loop of 30 km is the main island highway.
 It passes near most parts of the island, including the ferry terminal at Descanso Bay.

 The island has three provincial parks—Gabriola Sands Provincial Park on the northwest shore, Sandwell Provincial Park on the northeast shore, and Drumbeg Provincial Park on the east shore—as well as Descanso Bay Regional Park and an adjacent community park near the ferry terminal.
 Large coastal sandstone formations known as the Malaspina Galleries are preserved in this community park.
 The formations were named after the 18th-century Spanish explorer Alejandro Malaspina.

 Demographics

-The population of Gabriola rose by 15 percent, from 3,522 to 4,050, between 2001 and 2006.
-This growth rate was higher than that for BC as a whole, which grew at a rate of 5.3 percent.
-The population density was 70.3 /km2 in 2006 compared to 4.4/km^{2} (11.4 mi^{2}) for all of BC.
+Gabriola's population increased from 3,522 in 2001 to 4,500 in 2021, an overall increase of 27.8%.
+Most growth occurred between 2001 and 2006 and between 2016 and 2021; the population declined slightly between 2006 and 2016.
+This growth rate nearly matched the rate for BC as a whole, which grew at a rate of 28% percent.
+The population density was 77.565 /km2 in 2021.

-The total number of private dwellings on Gabriola was 2,744 in 2006, of which 1,998 were occupied by the usual residents.
-The median age of the population was 52.9 years compared to the BC median of 40.8.
-Of the total population, 1,960 were male and 2,090 were female.
+The total number of private dwellings on Gabriola was 3,062 in 2021, of which 2,375 were occupied by the usual residents.
+The median age of the population was 63.2 years compared to the BC median of 42.8.
+Of the total population, 2,130 were male and 2,370 were female.